alx9r/StructuredResource/README.md

 **Reason**

 There might be subtle differences between the public resource class and the resultant object produced by PowerShell/WMF.
-Accessing the resultant object from `Get-DscResource` enables testing properties of the resource as interpreted by PowerShell/WMF.
+Accessing the resultant object from `Get-DscResource` enables testing public resource properties as interpreted by PowerShell/WMF.

-### [x] PB.3: Each public resource has a corresponding public function
+### [x] PB.3: Each public resource has a corresponding public resource function

 **Reason**